 Who needs to make a Will?

 That’s easy – ideally everyone over 18, but it is crucial for those living together, those with children, those who don’t want to create an unnecessary tax bill and those whose assets may be at risk from creditors in the future.
 No need to lose everything which would have helped your children and grandchildren if you make a Will of the right type.
+And once it is made, it needs to be reviewed regularly as finances, family, Tax and the Law are constantly changing.
+Our unique Peace of Mind Service makes that easy and affordable.

 What happens to your kids if you don’t make a Will?